Policies and Procedures

 - Acknowledge receipt of the letter within 7 days and investigate the matter within 28 days

-If child protection issues are raised, the Manager will refer the situation to the companies safeguarding lead, who will then contact Social Care and follow the procedures of the Safeguarding and Protecting Children Policy.
-If a criminal act may have been committed, Manager will contact the police.
+If child protection issues are raised, the Manager will refer the situation to the company’s safeguarding lead, who will follow the procedures of the Safeguarding Policy.
+If a criminal act may have been committed, the Police will be contacted.